Southern Interior of British Columbia

 Discover the many lifestyle activities that our communities offer.
 Come and experience it for yourself!

 Visitors and residents are drawn to the scenic East Kootenay area for the world-class recreational activities, strong cultural presence and the abundance of sunshine.
 Rated as the sunniest city in Canada, Cranbrook boasts more sunshine hours per year than anywhere else in the country.
-The outdoor enthusiast can find almost any activity in the East Kootenays including hang gliding, river rafting, heli-skiing, hiking, camping, skiing, fishing and snowmobiling - just to name a few.
+The outdoor enthusiast can find almost any activity in East Kootenay including hang gliding, river rafting, heli-skiing, hiking, camping, skiing, fishing and snowmobiling - just to name a few.

 The East Kootenay region is situated along the Rocky Mountains providing lush green forests, clear glacier-fed lakes, and spectacular alpine meadows.
 The Kicking Horse and Columbia Rivers run through this area providing spectacular sights and experiences.
 As the Wilderness Capital of BC, this area promises wild animals and the great outdoors will be right at your doorstep.